MMachado05/3902_Project/README.md

 - P3: **Relevant.** Relevant Tasks are those that are not crucial but must be completed.

 - P4: **Enhancements.** Enhancements are tasks not required for a Sprint, but if time allows can be implemented.

+As issues are being worked on, estimates for the number of hours expected left before the issue is resolved should be tracked.

 ## Communication